-A Guide to Prayer Plants: How to Grow Maranta, Calathea and other Marantaceae Indoors
+A Guide to Prayer Plants: How to Grow Maranta, Calathea, and other Marantaceae Indoors

 Also known as the arrowroot family, some species are cultivated for the arrowroot supplied in large starchy rhizomes.
 Other species have been used in basket weaving and wax extraction.
 These rhizomatous tropicals often reside in the understory of tropical forests where they have adapted to a humid atmosphere and low light conditions.
 As a result, prayer plants make excellent houseplants because of their ornate foliage and low light requirements.

 Marantaceae are from the ginger order (Zingerbarales) and are spread across over 30 genera and 550 species.
-Popular houseplant genera include Maranta, Calathea, Ctenanthe and Stromanthe.
-Though is still some debate in the scientific community about what makes the leaves move, some studies show that they use their leaf movement mechanism as protection from late day sun radiation.
+Popular houseplant genera include Goeppertia, Maranta, Calathea, Ctenanthe and Stromanthe.
+Though there is still some debate in the scientific community about what makes the leaves move, some studies show that they use their leaf movement mechanism as protection from late day sun radiation.

 General Care Tips for Prayer Plants

 Light– Although the amount of diffusion can vary between different species, generally all Marantaceae enjoy medium indirect light.
 In front of a north, or near an east facing window is great.
 If keeping these plants in rooms with west or south facing windows find a bright protected area away from the direct shine of the sun.

 Water – Watering is a pretty regular occurrence for a prayer plant owner, especially if you’re planting in a terracotta pot.
 Prayer plants do not like to dry out, so it’s essential to water when just the first inch or two of the soil are dry.
 This could be as often as every 3-5 days in the summer, depending on factors like temperature, humidity and light in your space – definitely check on your plants often!